|

 Monitoring Progress

 To curtail your dog’s skirting board chewing habit, a well-thought-out monitoring plan is indispensable.
-Gauging the effectiveness of strategies you’ve implemented ensures that your furry friend is on the right path to better behavior.
-Let’s dive into how to track improvements and fine-tune your approach.
+Gauging the effectiveness of strategies you’ve implemented ensures that your dog is on the right path to better behavior.

 Tracking Improvements